 Rental car accidents are common.
 People are driving in areas that are not familiar in cars that are not familiar.
 Rental car crashes can often lead to a complex series of claims and procedures.

-The good news for accident victims is that there tends to be more insurance coverage in rental car accidents then in your typical car crash claim because there are often multiple types of insurance available.The Cause of Rental Car Accidents
+The good news for accident victims is that there tends to be more insurance coverage in rental car accidents than in your typical car crash claim because there are often multiple types of insurance available.The Cause of Rental Car Accidents

 People crash rental cars because the driver is driving a different car.
-Take your own car for example: chances are you have a feel for its capabilities, limitations, and handling characteristics.
+Take your own car for example.
+Chances are you have a feel for its capabilities, limitations, and handling characteristics.
 When you hop into a rental car, you do not have this level of familiarity, which can lead to an accident if the driver does not take the time to acclimatize to the new vehicle.

 Another contributing factor is how drivers are generally unfamiliar with the area in which they are driving their rental car.
 We all grow accustomed to the various eccentricities of certain turns, intersections, and roads that are close to home.
 But unfamiliarity with an area usually means fumbling with maps, GPS, or staring at road signs when eyes should be on the road.How the Rental Car Companies Deal With This

 Rental car companies offer supplemental insurance for rental vehicles in light of how likely an accident is.
 Companies also tend to offer additional coverage, which is “insurance-like” but not necessarily insurance.
 While purchasing supplemental insurance is often a good idea, you should check your own insurance policy beforehand.
-Your own policy may offer supplemental coverage, the most common of which are referred to as: 1) collision damage waiver (CDW); 2) supplemental liability protection (SLP); an 3) personal accident insurance (PAI).The Complexities of Rental Car Accidents
+Your own policy may offer supplemental coverage, the most common of which are referred to as 1) collision damage waiver (CDW); 2) supplemental liability protection (SLP); and 3) personal accident insurance (PAI).The Complexities of Rental Car Accidents